sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-serving/serving-scikit-learn-models.rst

 Once the Scikit-learn model is saved, they can be used for serving.

-The details for Scikit-learn Model Persistence is available here:
+Visit the link given below to get detailed information on Scikit-learn Model Persistence:

 - https://scikit-learn.org/stable/modules/model_persistence.html